How can you create the perfect freelance web developer portfolio that helps you land you first jobs faster?

 UpWork is one of the biggest, most popular freelancing platforms out there.
 I used it for my first jobs and I can fully recommend trying it out.

-That being said, here are the most popular programming languages and tools sorted by the number of available beginner-level jobs on UpWork (August 2019):
+Here are the most popular programming languages and tools sorted by the number of available beginner-level jobs on Upwork (August 2021):